Nepiki/Guides/(WIP)-Tim-Burton's-The-Nightmare-Before-Christmas:-Oogie's-Revenge-(PS2).md

 Conserve Blue Souls here for Mega Oogie.
 Instead use your Red Souls to destroy the train quickly.
 Better to use the normal attack with square to do more constant damage to it.

+Throw presents at the hidden enemies to turn them normal and make them less scary to be around.

 </details>

 ***